pediapress/mwlib/docs/renderserver.rst

 Overview
 --------------

-Running a renderserver requires running multiple programs [#mw-serve]_:
+Running a renderserver consists in running multiple programs [#mw-serve]_:

 nserve.py
   nserve is a HTTP server.
 The Collection extension is talking to that